 Away from Edmonton

-- Elk Island Provincial Park is located about 50km east of Edmonton just off Highway 16.
+Elk Island Provincial Park is located about 50km east of Edmonton just off Highway 16.
 Elk Island has plenty of hiking trails, areas for a day picnic, and lots of opportunities to see wildlife such as buffalo and elk.

-- Pigeon Lake is a provincial camp park located about 100km southeast of Edmonton where you can go camping If roughing it isn’t your style then you could stay and shop at The Village at Pigeon Lake instead.
+Pigeon Lake is a provincial camp park located about 100km southeast of Edmonton where you can go camping If roughing it isn’t your style then you could stay and shop at The Village at Pigeon Lake instead.

-- The Rocky Mountains.
-Chances are you’re already planning to visit the Rocky Mountains, but if you aren’t then you should.
+You’re likely wanting to visit the Rocky Mountains, but if you aren’t then you should.
 Jasper National Park is located 350km west of Edmonton on Highway 16.
 Entering the Rocky Mountains you’ll be greeted with stunning mountain views, crystal blue lakes, and lots of wildlife.
 If you have the time drive the Icefield Parkway (Highway 93) south to Banff for one of the most scenic drives in Canada.